 Departure dates for a DAC

 A DAC authorises a debtor's departure from Australia within an 8 day period beginning on the date specified on the certificate.
-The date specified on the certificate can only be within 1 and 7 days after the date the certificate is issued.
+The date specified on the certificate can only be within one and 7 days after the date the certificate is issued.

 Act reference: PPLAct section 200K What departure authorisation certificate must authorise